Last Updated on

 Memory Care is designed to provide supportive memory care services to those residents living in the continuing care areas of the community.
 The program encompasses three levels of engagement from individual achievement, to group involvement and also incorporates daily activities providing personal meaning, optimal independence, satisfaction and overall enjoyment of life.
 To learn more about the Memory Care Program, please contact Heather Perry.

-Intermissions is a day program that provides structure and social stimulation for residents who are experiencing memory loss.
+Intermissions is a day program, a part of the Independent Community, that provides structure and social stimulation for residents who are experiencing memory loss.
+The program focuses on the positive, and works hard to eliminate the negative feelings and concerns that often come with memory loss.
 The program provides a break in the day for caregivers and stimulation for the residents participating in the program.
-The program is available Tuesdays, Wednesdays, Thursdays and Fridays from 9:30 am – 2:30 pm.
+The program is available Monday – Friday, from 9:30 AM – 2:30 PM.
+Many residents come two to three times a week.
+The program is flexible and will work around your needs to find the best schedule for your lifestyle.

 Residents who attend the Intermissions program will benefit from an opportunity to participate in a wide range of stimulating activities in the context of a safe and structured environment.
 While participants are engaged in social activities, their care- givers benefit by having time to relax or take care of personal affairs and errands.
 Intermissions provides: